apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/create-and-connect-a-mysql-cluster.md

 ---
 title: Create and connect to a MySQL Cluster
 description: How to create and connect to a MySQL cluster
+keywords: [mysql, create a cluster, connect a cluster]
 sidebar_position: 1
 sidebar_label: Create and connect
 ---